argoyle/tapestry-breadcrumbs/README.md

     public class Index {

 The titleKey is the key into the message catalog that the title of the crumb should use.

-Until version 1.3 you need to contribute the dispatcher to the masterDispatcher in your apps module-class, from version 1.3 this is handled automatically by the library:

-    public void contributeMasterDispatcher(final OrderedConfiguration<Dispatcher> configuration,
-        @InjectService("BreadCrumbDispatcher") final Dispatcher breadCrumbDispatcher) {
-            configuration.add("BreadCrumbDispatcher", breadCrumbDispatcher,
-                    "before:PageRender");
-    }

 Add the crumb trail to your template: